linkml/linkml/docs/howtos/ontologies-as-values.md

 3. Therefore, Homo sapiens is a Genus

 Clearly this is wrong.
-In fact entailment is thankfully not justified either via the LinkML or via the RDF/OWL (either punning model or metaclass.
+In fact entailment is thankfully not justified either via the LinkML or via the RDF/OWL (either punning model or metaclass).

 The mistake is confusing the different levels of modeling.